 ECHO is an alternative to EA’s Day Treatment Program, providing students with the opportunity to earn high school credits in a small group setting, using a blended learning system.
 The program is designed as a flexible option–for students in need of credit recovery, for youth who have been suspended from their home public school and as an option in lieu of student expulsion.
 Students in the ECHO program, though they typically do not need the intensive services of Day Treatment programming, may be part of REACH Counseling for therapeutic supports and individual counseling.

 ECHO utilizes Edmentum online programming, instruction provided through a research-based design, in conjunction with teacher-led instruction.
 ECHO classrooms consist of several computer stations and small-group work stations, allowing for individualized teacher interventions with students.
 Edmentum programming offers comprehensive courseware in all main subjects, grades 6-12, and provides a variety of elective course options.
 The digital curriculum, aligned to Ohio’s Learning Standards, offers students the opportunity to progress at an individualized pace, while working towards course and credit completion.

-The ECHO program has been a reliable option for districts to place students in lieu of suspension or expulsion by giving them an opportunity toward a second change.
-In fact, over 95% of students who used ECHO in lieu of suspension or expulsion earned a high school diploma in time for graduation.
+The ECHO program has been a reliable option for districts to place students in lieu of suspension or expulsion by giving an opportunity for a second chance.
+In fact, over 95% of students who used ECHO in lieu of expulsion earned a high school diploma in time for graduation.

-ECHO primarily provides services to students in grades 9-12 but can accommodate students in junior high as well.
-Most students that attend have individualized Education Plans (IEPs), but this is not a requirement.
+ECHO primarily provides services to high school students in grades 9-12, but can accommodate students in junior high school, as well.
+Most students that attend have Individualized Education Programs (IEPs), but this is not a requirement.

 Personal & Flexible